adamharmansky/tetr/README.md

 ## Playing the game

-To build and launch the game, make sure you have *the Rust programming language* installed and type:
+To build and launch the game, make sure you have [the Rust programming language](https://www.rust-lang.org/) installed and type:

 ```sh
 cargo run -r
 ```

 To compile the game only, use `cargo build -r`.
-The game should be contained in a single portable executable, located in `target/release/`
+The game should be contained in a single executable, located in `target/release/`

+### Backgrounds

+The game looks for a `backgrounds` folder in its working directory, so make sure that you are in the root directory of the game (where this README file is located), or you have the backgrounds directory copied to your CWD. **TODO**: add option to install the directory somewhere else.

+All of the backgrounds are taken from [DT's wallpaper collection](https://gitlab.com/dwt1/wallpapers), which uses pictures from [unsplash](https://unsplash.com/).

 ### Keybinds